-Charities can elect, on a property-by-property basis, to treat certain exempt sales and leases of real property as taxable supplies.
+Charities can elect, on a property-by-property basis, to treat certain exempt sales and leases of real property as taxable supplies by filing Form GST26, Election or Revocation of an Election by a Public Service Body to Have an Exempt Supply of Real Property Treated as a Taxable Supply.
+This election may be available whether you are a GST/HST registrant or not.

 This election can apply to the following real property: